cloud-66-internal/help.cloud66.com/_includes/references/integrations/integration-with-semaphore.md

 5. Select Cloud 66 from the list of Deployment Methods and choose *Automatic*.
 ![](http://assets.cloud66.com/help/images/deployment_method.png)

-6. You will be redirected to your Cloud 66 account and asked if you give Semaphore permission to deploy your stacks on your behalf.
+6. You will be redirected to your Cloud 66 account and asked if you give Semaphore permission to deploy your applications on your behalf.
 ![](http://assets.cloud66.com/help/images/oauth_access_rights.png)

 7. Select the project you would like to deploy once the tests are successful.